 Not really.
 Led Zeppelin, Deep Purple and Metallica are the deepest dives I’ve made into heavy metal.
 I own no Maiden, Sabbath, Priest or Crüe.
 For bass players the pickings are pretty slim in the mosh pit.
-I appreciate the bombast and the over-the-top, Krampuslauf production values but the genre has always struck me as more theater than music, more Wayne’s World than worldly.
+I appreciate the bombast and the over-the-top Krampuslauf production values of a well-staged metal act like Dragonforce but the genre has always struck me as more theater than music, more Wayne’s World than worldly.
 Not that there’s anything wrong with that…

 I know women are every bit as musically competent as men.
 Half the music I’ve written about here are by female artists.
-There’s no reason why women couldn’t pull this off as well as Anacaona, an all-female band in a male genre who also blew me away.
-However, and maybe it’s just the circles I’ve traveled in, I’ve always assumed that modern metal was something that mostly only 15 year-old boys and 45 year-old incels listened to.
-I’ve never met a woman into Motorhead or Napalm Death.
-So why would women even want to play it?
+In fact, I prefer women artists in some contexts, especially female vocalists because their range makes them cut through a mix better.
+There’s no reason why women couldn’t pull this off as well as does Anacaona, an all-female Cuban timba band I’m crazy about.
+However, and maybe it’s just the circles I’ve traveled in, I’ve always assumed that metal was something that mostly only 15 year-old suburban boys and 45 year-old skateboarding incels listened to.
+I’ve never met a woman who was into Motorhead or Anthrax.
+Why would women even want to play it?

 Holy shnikeys, that was intense!
 I think I stopped breathing for the last two minutes of it.
-Five Japanese women in prom dresses tacitly sending Iron Maiden a message: “Step it up, boys.”
-Seriously, besides the obvious — that these women can play and sing their asses off — if there was such a thing as textbook metal perfection, this was it.
-The look, the sound, the energy, power, arrangement, lighting, the stage attitudes, the confidence — flawless.
-And, yes, they also look great.
-I couldn’t spot a weakness.
+Five Japanese women in prom dresses serving Iron Maiden a message: “Step it up, boys.”
+Seriously, besides the obvious — that these women can play, sing and perform their asses off — this was textbook metal perfection.
+The look, the sound, the energy, power, arrangement, lighting, the stage attitudes, the confidence — just flawless.
+And they also look great.
+I couldn’t spot a weakness anywhere.
 It’s as if Honda got into the heavy metal game, not just because Honda is also Japanese but because the company is renowned for taking risks and getting it right, down to the tiniest detail.
 Then again, maybe being Japanese has something to do with it after all.

 Just wow.
 What a huge sound.
-It sounds like the drummer has four feet.
+It sounds like the drummer has six feet.

 Musicians sometimes ponder the rhetorical question, how did the Beatles find each other?
-How did random chance put four such incredibly talented, book-matched musicians together at the same time and place and in the same band?
-It’s one of those “is there life on other planets?” mysteries.
+How did random chance put four such incredibly talented, British musicians together at the same time and place, let alone in the same band?
 I have kind of the same question about these women.
-How did five such incredibly strong female players — prodigies possibly — find each other in a musical idiom where, to my knowledge, there’s never been even one before?
+While I wouldn’t dare to put them on the same pedestal with the Beatles, it’s still amazing that five such incredibly strong female players — prodigies possibly — found each other in a musical idiom where, to my knowledge, there’s never been even one before.
 Yeah, I know about Lez Zeppelin and Vixen.
-I mean serious, original talents.
+I mean serious, original talents doing their own thing.
 If you think these ladies don’t have deep chops, check out one of the guitar players on piano at the beginning of this tune.
-Maybe it’s not a Carnegie Hall debut-worthy performance of Chopin’s Etude, Op.
-10 No. 12 but it’s one of the most difficult left-hand piano pieces ever written.
-And she scored at least a triple with it.
+Okay, Yuja Wang she’s not and maybe it’s not a Carnegie Hall debut-worthy performance of Chopin’s Opus 10 either but it’s one of the most difficult left-hand piano pieces ever written.
+And she scored at least a double with it.
+And she plays guitar.